 My dating tale [dating fail] should serve as a warning.

 In September 2012, I met a boy.
 He was the wrong boy for me and I knew it.
-He had too many kids; he lied about them at the beginning too.
-He had a number of complicated relationships.
+He had too many kids and lied about them at the beginning, along with a number of complicated relationships.
 I can’t remember how many baby mamas I had to contend with — two, perhaps three?
 And then I developed a crush on his best friend.
 Awkward.

 Five months passed, we were still together.
 Valentine’s Day came around.
 I wanted to give him something nice.
 He was a nice guy.
 We’d had a few bumps, but they were stupid and naive mistakes, not narcissistic, devious ones.
 He was just a bit … innocent.
 Didn’t always think of the repercussions of his actions if you get what I mean?

 I worked in the phone biz and, obviously, made great use of all the perks that came with the job — cheap contracts, family & friend discounts, freebies, etc. I figured that I would take advantage of the cheap contract perk, getting an iPad Mini out for One Ball.
 It would make the PERFECT Valentine’s Day gift.
 He had been talking, just a few days before, about how much he wanted a Kindle.
 He was a soldier boy and regularly went away, so something portable and small would be ideal.
 An iPad Mini would be WAY better than a Kindle and, even better than that, the upfront and monthly costs would be minimal.
 In fact, I’m pretty sure that I paid less than a tenner upfront for it, with a heavily discounted monthly tariff of £10-£15.
 He was worth a tenner per month.

 Once he’d received the iPad Mini (he was deliriously happy and cried), we were having a cup of tea with my mother when the conversation of what would happen if we were to break up came up.
 My mother … subtle as always.
 She made a joke about taking it from him if we split up and he responded with something along the lines of: